 Field Name Field Type Constraints Description patientId string required if any data is present The identifier used to map data to a specific patient (i.e., a specific member of the insurance plan).
 This field is defined in every data group.
-See Representing Patients with Patient IDs for more information about IDs. orderingPro viderNpi integer The NPI number of the ordering provider.
+See Representing Patients with Patient IDs for more information about IDs. orderingPro viderNpi integer minimum value= 1000000000.
+Maximum value= 29999999999 The NPI number of the ordering provider. serviceProvi derNpi integer minimum value= 1000000000.
+Maximum value= 29999999999 The NPI number of the service provider. procedureCo de string A code representing the procedure being reported in the current record.